CS540-22/HomebrewGUI/proposal.md

 ## Introduction
 This project is going to be intuitive easy to use GUI for the MacOS and Linux package manager Homebrew.
 The idea is to make a easy to use interface that also looks appealing to the users.
 The motivation for the project is to help make using homebrew easier and arguably less daunting for new user.
 It would also be nice to help the user visualize what packages have been downloaded by Homebrew.
 Another feature that would be useful to have is the ability to search packages based on their functionality not just their name.

 There is a GUI that has been created for Homebrew already, so this idea is not entirely original.
 However, the other GUI that is available does not allow for descriptive package search.
 Another big difference will be how the application will be developed.
 Our team will be using dart and flutter to develop the application, and the other GUI was developed using Objective-C and xCode.
-Another key feature that we hope to add is the ability for our Homebrew GUI to be compatable with both MacOX and Linux.
+A key feature that we hope to add is the ability for our Homebrew GUI to be compatable with both MacOX and Linux.

 ## Customer Value - COLTER
 - Customer Need
     ‒ Who is the primary customer?
     ‒ What does the customer want?
     ‒ Why?
 What is their underlying problem to solve or experience to have? ‒ Place your software in the context of the market.

-    The primary customer for our Homebrew GUI are other software developers looking to find an easy way to manage their packages.
-The main want that our GUI will be addressing is the desire to have an easy to use functional interface that will allow developers to devote less time and effort to their package management.
-Providing users with an interface to help with package management will allow them to easily view the packages they have installed and a list of packages that can be installed.
-By providing this for the developer, they will be able to focus more on their code development and less on learning the nuances behind package management.

 - Proposed Solution
     ‒ From the customer’s POV, what will your solution deliver?
     ‒ How will the customer benefit from your proposed solution?